 The filer may file a request that the administrative judge, or a judge designated by the administrative judge, direct the clerk to withdraw the deficiency notice.
-Unless (A) the judge issues such an order, or (B) the deficiency is otherwise resolved within 10 days after the notice was sent, the court shall strike the submission.
+Unless (A) the judge issues such an order, or (B) the deficiency is otherwise resolved within 10 days after the notice was sent, upon notification by the clerk, the court shall strike the submission.